schmiega/geovariables/README.md

 ### GetDistance ( lat1, lon1, lat2, lon2 )
 A wrapper for the MSSQL function _geography::Point.STDistance(Point2)_.
 Takes two locations, returns accurate distance in meters.
 Used to get a single value.

-**Warning**: verifies non-null coordinates by checking if latitude > 0.
+:warning: **Warning**: verifies non-null coordinates by checking if latitude > 0.
 This is not suitable for all regions.

 ### EstimateDistance ( lat1, lon1, lat2, lon2 )
 Alternative to GetDistance with a lower computational footprint.
 Takes two locations, returns rough distance in meters.
 Used to get a single value.